Massachusetts House of Representatives' 1st Franklin district

 Map of Massachusetts House of Representatives' 1st Franklin district, based on the 2010 United States census.

 Massachusetts House of Representatives' 1st Franklin district in the United States is one of 160 legislative districts included in the lower house of the Massachusetts General Court.
 It covers parts of Franklin County and Hampshire County.
-Democrat Natalie Blais of Sunderland has represented the district since 2019.
-Blais is running unopposed for re-election in the 2020 Massachusetts general election.
+The seat is currently vacant.
+Democrat Natalie Blais of Sunderland represented the district from 2019 until January 2026.

 Towns represented

 The district includes the following localities: